Docs · Implementation

 A short planning session now will prevent conflicting signals later.

-2. Deploy the site-level profile
+2. Deploy the site-level declarations

 • Create a canonical site profile JSON (often in /.well-known/).